mattermost/mattermost-handbook/contributors/contributors/how-to-run-a-hackathon.md

   - Provide guidelines and best practices for creating presentations (both for staff and community).
   - Three minutes allowed per Hackathon participant.
 For participants with multiple submissions, five minutes total is allowed for the presentations.
-  - Ask participants who can't attend to submit a demo video, which are shared during the call.
+  - Ask participants who can't attend to submit a demo video, which is shared during the call.

 # J. (T-plus 5 working days)